Excellent tool for pronunciation practice, but not much else

 ELSA Speak Review: Alternatives & Competitors

 ELSA Speak is a good app for practicing pronunciation, but there are also other alternatives that might be a better fit for you.
 Glossika, Speechling, and Pimsleur all place a large focus on pronunciation.
-If you want other ways to hear an English Speaker, you could take classes with native teachers on Verbling or italki.
+If you want other ways to practice with an English Speaker, you could take classes with teachers on Verbling or italki.
 If you want to use a different app to practice skills related to language learning you can try EnglishClass101 or Babbel.

 EnglishClass101 and ELSA Speak both use videos from native teachers to help you learn English.
 EnglishClass101’s videos teach all skills related to language learning, such as vocabulary, grammar, listening, and speaking.
 ELSA Speak only focuses on pronunciation.
 ELSA Speak Pro is less expensive than an EnglishClass101 Premium subscription, but EnglishClass101 offers a lot of content for free.
 The better app depends what you want to use it for.
 If you want an overall way to learn English, EnglishClass101 is the better choice.
 Read more about it in this EnglishClass101 review.